2024 Winners Announced

 Sacramento, CA – The Caring for Our Watersheds proposal writing contest challenges students to research their local watershed, identify an environmental concern and come up with a realistic solution.
 Students with the top ten proposals of over 395 that were reviewed presented their ideas to a panel of community judges.
 First place is $1,000 cash to the winning team and $1,000 cash to the winning team’s school.
 In total, over $27,000 in prize and implementation money is available to students and schools who participate in the program.
 Finalists were from the following high schools: Colusa, Christian Brothers, Da Vinci, Foresthill, George Washington Carver, Mira Loma, and Rio Americano.
 Caring for our Watersheds is a joint program of Nutrien and the Center for Land-Based Learning.

-Brian Shan is proud to place first in the 2015 Caring for our Watersheds contest for his proposal to install aerators on faucets in his school.
+Brian is proud to place first in the 2015 Caring for our Watersheds contest for his proposal to install aerators on faucets in his school.
 Faucet aerators deliver a mixture of water and air, limiting how much water is released while maintaining pressure and reducing splashing.
 The aerators, relatively inexpensive and easy to install, help conserve water and reduce energy use and costs.

-For first place in the contest, Shan won $1,000 for himself and $1,000 for his school, Mira Loma.
+For first place in the contest, Brian won $1,000 for himself and $1,000 for his school, Mira Loma.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.

 Final Place Award Team Members Proposal Name School

-3rd $800 Alexa Bryan Bioswales Foresthill High School
+3rd $800 Alexa Bioswales Foresthill High School

-5th $600 Alexis McQueary The Benefits of Vertical Gardening in an Urban World George Washington Carver High School
+5th $600 Alexis The Benefits of Vertical Gardening in an Urban World George Washington Carver High School

 2014 Winners